shlin168/airflow-deployment/README.md

 * `--install_from_source` clone repo from `airflow_git_repo` and build instead of trying to download from nexus.
 Unstall `apache-airflow` packages first and install from source again when it's used with `--keep_venv`.
 * <span style="color:red">airflow deployment includes writing config file to `var/airflow-deployment-conf.sh`, it is used for scripts to read and control the services</span>

-## Start airflow
+## Control airflow
 > use -h to show usage function
-* start from scripts, process running in backgroud
+* control airflow from scripts, process running in backgroud
 ```python
 # start | stop | restart | status
 scripts/airflow-webserver.sh [start|stop|restart|status]